ModelFront docs > ModelFront API docs

 Response body

-If there is no error, then the response will contain a status and rows.
+The response will contain a status and rows, unless there is an error.
 The rows correspond to the request rows and they will include the row ID if the ID was provided in the request.
 A translation is included if it was requested.
-If a threshold was passed, the response will also indicate whether the segment was approved.

 {